SpontanCombust/Komis/README.md

 # Komis
-A used-car dealer GUI C++ program made for university project.
+A used-car dealer GUI C++ program made for university project with the use of wxWidgets library.